tremes/jboss-seam/examples/contactlist/README.md

 The `JBOSS_HOME` environment variable must be set and point to a JBoss AS instance directory.

+Several variables can be configured:

+* path to an alternative archive for testing

+        -DtestDeployment=/path/to/archive.ear

+* the browser to use for testing

+        -DbrowserCapabilities=htmlUnit

-To test on a running server, use
+* test on a running server

-    mvn -f contactlist-ftest/pom.xml clean test -Dremote
+        -Dremote

 Testing in JBDS
 ---------------